surfdog/static-blog/content/blog/independent-deployment-for-the-frontend.md

 name of the fragment component.
 Two, you can define fitness functions and an abstract pipline during CI to ensure that the fragments are properly formatted.

+I also think that #4 keeps the tooling to a minimum and lets us focus more on the mechanics and deployment.

 You may have different requirements and find another approach to have better tradeoffs.
 Feel free to select the approach that works for you, or share